Easy Opiate Detox from Buprenorphine (Subutex, Suboxone)

-Buprenorphin is a semi-synthetic opioid receptors agonist/antagonist.
+Buprenorphin and Subutex are the same drug.
+Subutex is a semi-synthetic opioid receptors agonist/antagonist.
 It doesn’t cause euphoria, a drug dosage tolerance increase, nor risks of overdose like methadone.
-It allows quitting opiates without any pain.
+Subutex or Buprenorphine allows quitting opiates without any pain.
 Within a few days a person becomes free of drugs.
-After performing drugs test it’s possible to use an implant against relapse.
+After performing drugs test it’s possible to use Naltrexone implant against relapse.

-The agonist effects of buprenorphine increase linearly with increasing doses of the drug until at moderate doses they reach a plateau and no longer continue to increase with further increases in dose-the "ceiling effect."
-Thus, buprenorphine carries a lower risk of abuse, addiction, and side effects compared to full opioid agonists.
-In fact, in high doses and under certain circumstances, buprenorphine can actually block the effects of full opioid agonists and can precipitate withdrawal symptoms if administered to an opioid-addicted individual while a full agonist is in the bloodstream.
+The agonist effects of Buprenorphine increase linearly with increasing doses of the drug until at moderate doses they reach a plateau and no longer continue to increase with further increases in dose-the "ceiling effect."
+Thus, Buprenorphine carries a lower risk of abuse, addiction, and side effects compared to full opioid agonists.
+In fact, in high doses and under certain circumstances, Buprenorphine can actually block the effects of full opioid agonists.
+It can precipitate heroin withdrawal symptoms if administered to an opioid-addicted individual while a full agonist is in the bloodstream.